ramgsuri/start-using-java/install_java_checklist.md

 *Basic steps:*

 - Install Java and supporting tools
-    - install Java JDK ( Preferred version is either 11 or 8 )
+    - Install Java JDK ( Preferred version is either 11 or 8 )
-    - install Maven ( Preferred version should be  >= 3.6.0 )
+    - Install Maven ( Preferred version should be  >= 3.6.0 )
-    - check Java and Maven work by running a sample test
+    - Check Java and Maven work by running a sample test
 - Install IntelliJ
-    - check IntelliJ works by running the sample test
+    - Check IntelliJ works by running the sample test

 This checklist contains instructions for Windows and Mac.